Get started with Explore

 Use the profile document directly

-The normal V1 path for CVs, writing, projects, links, and summary updates is to export the profile document, edit it, validate it, and apply it back to Explore.
+The normal V1 path for CVs, writing, projects, links, and summary updates is to export the profile document, edit it, validate it, preview it, and apply it back to Explore with the reviewed fingerprint.

 Preview and inspect directly

-Use these commands when you want the current preview or live profile output without the guided Codex flow.
+Use these commands when you want the current preview or live profile output without the guided agent flow, or when you want to inspect agent-readable command metadata.

 explore publish preview --account <slug> --json